This briefing sets out the actions a business should take when a dispute or potential dispute arises.

 Establishing the case

-- Evidence.
-Locate and preserve any relevant materials as soon as possible.
+- Locate and preserve any relevant materials as soon as possible.

-- Witnesses.
-Identify anyone who may be relevant to the case and, therefore, may have to give evidence.
+- Identify anyone who may be relevant to the case and, therefore, may have to give evidence.
 Are they still employed by the business and, if not, can they be traced?
 Contact the business’ legal advisers immediately if there is any reason why any witnesses might not be able or willing to give a statement (for example, if they were dismissed or are ill).
+Here at Wilson Browne, we have excellent connections with expert trace agents who can work on a ‘no trace, no fee’ basis to help track down individuals.

 - Other parties.
 Tell the business’ legal advisers if there is any other party who may be liable or should be involved in the case (for example, was the disputed work sub-contracted?).